Our Orchard

 Farm Park Orchard Honeybees

-Bees play an important role in pollinating plants, including many food crops, which allows for efficient plant reproduction and guarantees biodiversity of local ecosystems.
-They also act as a great educational tool to teach youth and the public about pollinators.
+Bees play an important role in pollinating plants, including many food crops.
+Pollination by bees allows for efficient plant reproduction and guarantees biodiversity of local ecosystems.
+Bees also act as a great educational tool to teach the public about food systems and the environment around them.

-If you are interested in becoming an orchard volunteer (includes tree watering & pruning and/or beekeeping) or if you want to lead a workshop specific to the orchard, please contact our Farm Park Director, Dan Perez, at dan@riograndefarmpark.org.
+If you are interested in becoming an orchard volunteer (involves tree watering & pruning and/or beekeeping tasks) or if you want to lead a workshop about a topic specific to the orchard, please contact our Farm Park Director, Dan Perez, at dan@riograndefarmpark.org.